tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 model's inputs.

-Each of the features must provide their data type; at the moment we support types `DT_INT64`, `DT_STRING` and `DT_FLOAT`and their shapes.
-In this example node set, the shapes are left empty, and the default behavior is used to specify scalar tensors (a single value per node).
-Therefore, the corresponding tensor shapes will be `[B, V]`.
+Each of the features must provide their data type; at the moment we support types `DT_INT64`, `DT_STRING` and `DT_FLOAT` and their shapes.
+In this example node set, the shapes are left empty, and the default behavior is used to specify scalar features (a single value per node).

-### Implicit Size Features[g]

-Note that in the previously defined node set, and in all node and edge sets, a special scalar tensor is implicitly maintained and tracks the number of corresponding nodes in each graph.
+Note that in the previously defined node set, and in all node and edge sets, a special tensor is implicitly maintained to track the number of items (that is, nodes or edges).
 This tensor does not have to be declared.

-For a graph with V nodes, the value of this tensor will be `[V]`.
-Furthermore, in a batch of B graphs, the shape of the size feature will be `[B]` and contain the number of nodes for each of the graphs in the batch, for that node set.
-For example, in a batch of 3 graphs with 4, 5, and 2 nodes each (for this particular node set), the size tensor's value would be `[4, 5, 2]`.

-(In theory you could derive these shapes from any one of the ragged tensors in the node set, but for node sets without features we still need to provide the number of latent nodes (see section on latent sets below).
-In practice you will probably not need to use this tensor often, but if you make manipulations on your graph, it will come in handy.

 ### Feature Shapes (Video Nodes)